 How to get a Policy

-Short term disability for maternity leave allows you to purchase insurance that covers something you expect to happen.
+Get a short term disability covering normal childbirth.
+Only policies covering normal childbirth create maternity leave income.
+Purchase short term disability before getting pregnant.
+This allows you to cover something you expect to happen.
 By timing the start date of your policy correctly you may find that the benefits you receive for normal childbirth are several times higher than the premium payments you made in advance.

 - Ectopic Pregnancy - When the embryo implants outside the uterus

 - RH Negative Disease - The mother develops antibodies against her baby